punctuations/popcorn/README.md

   - `unpacked`: Refers to the type of output as a multi-file structure from the filesystem.
 - `unpacked_husk`: The command to enter the main file in an unpacked kernel.
 (See example [config](https://github.com/punctuations/popcorn/blob/main/.kernelrc))
 - `seed_cmd`: The command to compile the kernel.
-- `dev_stalk`: The naming scheme given to a development kernel.
+- `dev_node`: The naming scheme given to a development kernel.

 #### [Back to contents](#contents)